-where $\partial_{t,n}$ denotes the time derivative in normal direction, $\kappa_\Gamma(u)=\epsilon^\prime_\Gamma(u)$ and $l_\Gamma(u)= u\sigma^\prime(u)$.
-We intend to study such more complex problems elsewhere and we restrict our attention to the case of constant $\sigma$, here. \\ The fifth equation in \eqref{stefan} is usually called the {\em Stefan law}.
+The fifth equation in \eqref{stefan} is usually called the {\em Stefan law}.
 It shows that energy is conserved across the interface.
-The fourth equation is the famous {\em Gibbs-Thomson law} (with kinetic undercooling if $\gamma(u)>0$) which implies together with Stefan's law that entropy production on the interface is nonnegative if $\gamma\geq0$.
-In case $\gamma\equiv 0$, i.e.\ in the absence of kinetic undercooling, there is no entropy production on the interface, see below.
-Indeed, the {\sf total entropy} of the system, given by
+The fourth equation is the {\em Gibbs-Thomson law} (with kinetic undercooling if $\gamma(u)>0$) which implies together with Stefan's law that entropy production on the interface is nonnegative if $\gamma\geq0$.
+In case $\gamma\equiv 0$, i.e.\ in the absence of kinetic undercooling, there is no entropy production on the interface.
+In fact, the {\sf total entropy} of the system, given by

 satisfies

 In particular, the negative total entropy is a Lyapunov functional for problem \eqref{stefan}.
 Even more, $-\Phi$ is a strict Lyapunov functional in the sense that it is strictly decreasing along smooth solutions which are non-constant in time.
 Indeed, if at some time $t_0\geq0$ we have